 5.0.
 Discussion

-Among the various hematologic abnormalities, anaemia is the most common finding accounting for 28% of canine [6], which is mostly of non-regenerative nature [7, 8].
+Among the various hematologic abnormalities, anaemia is the most common finding, accounting for 28% of canine [6], which is mostly non-regenerative [7, 8].
 It can be a manifestation of an underlying disease or, more rarely, a cause in itself.
 There are three main pathophysiologic mechanisms for anaemia: increased erythrocyte destruction, increased loss through haemorrhage, decreased production of erythrocytes or some combination of these events [6].
-For the identification of the mechanism and of the type of anaemia it is essential to distinguish between these mechanisms, which is entirely depends upon laboratory procedure [6].
-In the investigative scheme for anaemia, determination of the basic mechanism producing the anaemia is the first order of procedure.
+For the identification of the mechanism and the type of anaemia, it is essential to distinguish between these mechanisms, which entirely depends upon laboratory procedure [6].
+In the investigative scheme for anaemia, the determination of the basic mechanism producing the anaemia is the first order of procedure.
 On many occasions, more than one mechanism may coexist in producing anaemia, so that the order for investigation and management strategy may become complicated by contradictory laboratory determinations.
-Whether or not a dog becomes symptomatic for anaemia will always depends on the etiology of anaemia, the acuity of onset, and the presence of other comorbidities.
+Whether or not a dog becomes symptomatic for anaemia will always depend on the etiology of anaemia, the acuity of onset, and the presence of other comorbidities.

-Present study has recorded thrombocytopenia and anaemia as most common haematological abnormalities in canine ehrlichiosis.
-Although, veterinary clinicians have different approaches to diagnose and characterize the anaemia, but most common practice is to firstly, assess the severity and then determine if the bone marrow is functioning or whether the bone marrow is the cause of the anaemia.
-Characterization of anaemia is very important diagnostic and therapeutic aspect in management of canine ehrlichiosis as it guides to uncover the correct cause and then appropriate treatment [9].
+The present study has recorded thrombocytopenia and anaemia as the most common haematological abnormalities in canine ehrlichiosis.
+Although, veterinary clinicians have different approaches to diagnose and characterize anaemia, but most common practice is to firstly assess the severity and then determine if the bone marrow is functioning or whether the bone marrow is the cause of the anaemia.
+Characterization of anaemia is a very important diagnostic and therapeutic aspect in management of canine ehrlichiosis as it guides to uncover the correct cause and then appropriate treatment [9].

 The maturation of reticulocytes into erythrocytes begins in the bone marrow and ends in the peripheral blood and spleen, with an intensive remodelling of the cell surface, the cytoskeleton, and a decrease in cellular material [10].
 These transformations allow the erythrocyte to acquire its biconcave shape that ensures stability and flexibility as it moves in the blood networks, until macrophages of the reticuloendothelial system remove it [11].
 Reticulocytes being the young, anucleate erythrocytes, are released from bone marrow into the blood in increased numbers as a response to anaemia caused by hemolysis or loss of erythrocytes.
 Detection and identification of immature anucleate erythrocytes verifies whether the bone marrow is responding to the anaemia by increasing erythrocyte production in a regenerative response [12].
 The reticulocytes are evaluated by the presence of ribonucleic acid in the cytoplasm of immature erythrocytes.
 The more immature the cell, the more RNA it will contain.
 If the anaemia is regenerative, there will be an above-normal number of reticulocytes in peripheral blood.
 In contrast, mature RBCs, which are no longer synthesizing haemoglobin, contain very small amounts of or no RNA [13].

-Findings of present study showed presence of non-regenerative anaemia in all dogs confirmed for canine ehrlichiosis.
-In present investigation the determination of bone marrow response was based presence of reticulocyte in the peripheral blood smear, which was used to calculate reticulocyte production index (RPI).
+The findings of the present study showed the presence of non-regenerative anaemia in all dogs confirmed for canine ehrlichiosis.
+In present investigation, the determination of bone marrow response was based presence of reticulocyte in the peripheral blood smear, which was used to calculate reticulocyte production index (RPI).
 Parallel to current findings [14]. also concluded non-regenerative anaemia, thrombocytopenia, and leukopenia in chronic ehrlichiosis.
 They also stated that hematologic dyscrasia may result from bone marrow suppression and destruction of blood cells.